CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 (i)

-appoint an Emergency Committee made up of three nominated and elected people,
+an Emergency Committee made up of three nominated and elected people, who shall

-who shall discuss and rule on any matter which, in the opinion of the Chairman
+discuss and rule on any matter which, in the opinion of the Chairman of the

 Committee meeting.
 The Management